GeluHUN/mb2-bannerlord-mods/Extension/README.md

 * Default crash file location: `c:\\ProgramData\\Mount and Blade II Bannerlord\\crashes\\DATE_TIME`
 * Default crash file name: `dump.dmp`

+**Harmony**

+This mod uses the latest Harmony version (2.0.2.0) and can not work with older versions.
+If another mod with an older Harmon version is loaded before this mod could load, then Extension will give an error message.

 **Known issues**
   * If battle size is more then 1000 (original game maximum) then the game crashes